Reindeer Lake

-Reindeer Lake is a lake in western Canada located on the border between north-eastern Saskatchewan and north-western Manitoba, with the majority in Saskatchewan.
+Reindeer Lake is a large lake in Western Canada located on the border between north-eastern Saskatchewan and north-western Manitoba, with the majority in Saskatchewan.
 The name of the lake appears to be a translation of the Algonquian name.
-It is the 24th largest lake in the world by area, as well as being the second-largest lake in Saskatchewan and the ninth largest in Canada.
-8% of the lake lies in Manitoba and 92% of lake in Saskatchewan.
+It is the 21st largest lake in the world by area, as well as being the second-largest lake in Saskatchewan and the ninth largest in Canada.
+Eight percent of the lake lies in Manitoba while 92% of the lake is in Saskatchewan.

+Access to the lake is from Saskatchewan's Highways 102 and 994 and Manitoba's Highway 394.
+Highway 102 ends at the community of Southend at Reindeer Lake's southern end.
+Highway 394 ends at the Saskatchewan border and carries on as Highway 994 for 1.1 km into Kinoosao on the eastern shore.

 Geography

 Reindeer Lake has a heavily indented shoreline and contains numerous small islands.
 On its eastern shore is the community of Kinoosao, at its northern end Brochet, Manitoba; and at its southern end, Southend, Saskatchewan.
 It drains mainly to the south, via the Reindeer River and a controlled weir, to the Churchill River and then east to Hudson Bay.
 Water flow out of the lake is regulated by the Whitesand Dam.

 Deep Bay, located at the south end of the lake and measuring about 13 km wide and 220 m deep, is the site of a large meteorite impact dating to about 99 million years ago.
 According to local Cree legend, it is also the location of a lake monster.